CSCfi/ansible-role-nrpe-plugins/README.md

 This is not a place where to store nagios checks.
 It can:

  - get_url of a remote file (and verify checksums)
- - copy of a local file, perhaps available in files dir
+ - copy a local file to destination, perhaps available in files dir
  - set SELinux file contexts for checks if needed

 Configuring nrpe, restarting nrpe is not part of this role.